 - Military grade snaps on front corner tie-outs for beak attachment

-- Custom-made ultralight Spectra guy lines with line-locks
+- Custom-made ultralight Spectra core guy lines with line-locks

 - Most technically advanced professional tarp available